 How is funding distributed?

 Half of the total awarded amount will be paid via Interdepartmental Transfer following the initial meeting with special collections collaborator.
 Grant recipients are responsible for working with their departments to provide a local cost center to transfer these funds.
 The cost center must begin with the number 3 (such as 310661).
 Cost centers that begin with a 5 are usually endowed or special interest cost centers, and UTA Libraries cannot transfer funds to those cost centers.
-The remaining half of the funding will be transferred, also via Interdepartmental Transfer, at the time when planning is complete and the course design is finalized.
+The remaining half of the funding will be transferred via Interdepartmental Transfer, at the time when planning is complete and the course design is finalized.

 What additional expectations exist?